nrwl/nx/docs/angular/guides/storybook-plugin.md

 ### Sample files for manual upgrade

-If you have not changed the content of the files which the `storybook-configuration` schematic produced, you can use the following samples to migrate to Storybook `6`:
+If you have not changed the content of the files which the `storybook-configuration` generator produced, you can use the following samples to migrate to Storybook `6`:

 #### Configuring the root `./storybook` directory